Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-InternalBizAppMod.md

 # Learning objectives
 After completing the exercises in this module, you will be able to:
-* **Azure PaaS Fundamentals** – Base PaaS concepts, as well as features and frameworks for creating enterprise line-of-business applications on Azure or modernizing existing apps using Azure App Service (Web Apps and API Apps).
+* **Azure PaaS Fundamentals** – Understand base PaaS concepts, as well as features and frameworks for creating enterprise line-of-business applications on Azure or modernizing existing apps using Azure App Service (Web Apps and API Apps).
-* **Building on Azure App Service** - Design best practices and core principles for building new applications on Azure or moving existing applications to App Service.
+* **Building on Azure App Service** - Apply design best practices and core principles for building new applications on Azure or moving existing applications to App Service.
 During this session, we will also build a web app reference PoC.

 ## Pre-Requisites
 * To complete this PoC, you will need: